A Survey on Multimodal Disinformation Detection: Multimodal Factuality Prediction

 \subsection{Network and Temporal Information}

-The rationale for leveraging network information stems from early work by \cite{shao2018spread,vosoughi2018spread}, which showed that propagation and interaction networks of fake news are deeper and wider than those of real news. \cite{vosoughi2018spread} also found that fake information spread faster than factual one, thus advocating for the use of temporal information.
+The rationale for leveraging network information stems from early work \cite{shao2018spread,vosoughi2018spread} that showed that propagation and interaction networks of fake news are deeper and wider than those of real news. \citet{vosoughi2018spread} further found that fake information spreads faster than factual one, thus advocating for the use of temporal information.

-Propagation networks can be homogeneous or heterogeneous (e.g., encompassing news articles, publishers, users, and posts) and they can be analyzed at different scales (e.g., node-level, ego-level, triad-level, community-level and the overall network)~\cite{zhou2019network}. \cite{shu2020hierarchical} tackled the fake news classification task by proposing an approach based on hierarchical propagation networks.
+Propagation networks can be homogeneous or heterogeneous (e.g., encompassing news articles, publishers, users, and posts) and they can be analyzed at different scales (e.g., node-level, ego-level, triad-level, community-level and the overall network, as shown in Figure \ref{fig:example_social_network}, in Appendix)~\cite{zhou2019network}. \citet{shu2020hierarchical} tackled the fake news classification task by proposing an approach based on hierarchical propagation networks.
 At both micro- and macro-scale, they extracted and jointly considered network features, temporal features, and linguistic features.
-Experiments on PolitiFact and GossipCop datasets revealed that temporal features have maximum contribution, followed by network and linguistic features.
+Experiments on PolitiFact and GossipCop datasets revealed that temporal features have maximum contribution, followed by network and linguistic features. \citet{shu2019beyond} provided one of the most thorough multimodal frameworks for fake news classification.

-\cite{shu2019beyond} provided one of the most thorough multimodal frameworks to fake news classification.
-They used news content embeddings and user embeddings, both obtained via non-negative matrix factorization, as well as user-news interactions embeddings and publisher-news relation embeddings.
 Their experimental results suggest that social context (i.e., network-derived) features are more informative than news content ones.
-Furthermore, the best results are obtained when network and content data are used in conjunction, indicating that the two provide complementary information.